Marilyn Monroe portfolio: History/influences

 Although much influenced by Jasper Johns and Robert Rauschenberg, pioneers of the Neo-Dada movement, Warhol embodied the colourful and bold pop-art as the basis of his work, and as a rejection of Jackson Pollock's and Willem de Kooning's abstract expressionism.
 Pop Art allowed Warhol to challenge the need for originality in art, rather preferring to use photographs as the basis of his work.
 Instead of focusing on emotion and dramatic action, Pop Art sought to represent the dynamics of the world and be inclusive of the state of objects and society in everyday life.
 This in combination with mass media production, inspired Warhol's future use of automatic reproduction through silk screening.
 This technique was employed Warhol at a perfect time when America's gross national products quadrupled in 1960's creating an economy based on consumerism.
 Referring to the slight disturbances to the uniformity of silk screened prints, Warhol said, "I liked the way repetition changes the same image", demonstrating this transformations in the 10 Monroe prints, characteristic of the ink messy process.

 His apparently random assortment of subjects, is a "careful selection through elimination", of public events or famous figures which convey historic, popular and meaningful connotations.
 These distinct artistic choices, catalysed his success and recognition, defining him as an artist through these headlined events whilst simultaneously creating an anthology of art pieces that reflect his time.
 Such endurance was important to Warhol, "the idea is not to live forever, it is to create something that will".
 He was successful in this mission by creating a legacy for himself as a pioneer of Pop Art as well as immortalising the subjects of his work.

+An earlier version of the Monroe image was produced by Warhol in the same year, a single image and edition of 100, the work (Marilyn Monroe (Marilyn) (F & S II.21)) was published to announce the publication of the Marilyn Monroe (Marilyn) Portfolio.